rickydua/nand-to-tetris/README.md

 # nand-to-tetris
-Exercises - Nand to Tetirs
+Exercises - Nand to Tetris